chandhruyuva006/Modular_constraint_based_integer_factorisation/README.md

-so a tight bound was used like 10^5 to 10^10 primes only to construct the semiprimes. the program should not run if we put a composite with more than 3 factors. simply work with moderate length semiprimes N = p*q only.
+so a tight bound was used like 10^5 to 10^10 primes only to construct the semiprimes. the program should not run if we put a composite with more than 3 factors. simply work with moderate length semiprimes N = p*q only. to vaguely put it. the primes are random but not the semiprimes and composites. they leave a trail to its factors in the modular arithmetic space. but for a large N to reach the true factor sum with this method is computationally not feasible but we know the factor sum is there in that region and we know the properties of the factor sum.